griush/GalileoHack/README.md

 # GalileoHack 🛰️
 Winner of HackUPC 2024 ESA Challenge. 🏆

-An application that allows to retrieve and compare data from the different Geolocalization satellite constelations.
+An application that allows to retrieve and compare data from the different GNSS satellite constelations.